 One concrete place to look for scaling issues is in the magic numeric constants that appear here and there in the description of a network protocol.
-For example, in paper, they state that the reported cost for a 56 kb/s link ranges from 30 units to 90 units.
+For example, in the "Revised ARPANET Routing Metric" paper, the authors state that the reported cost for a 56 kb/s link ranges from 30 units to 90 units.
 Why 30 to 90?
 Why not 0 to 100?
 Are 30 and 90 universal constants of the network universe, or are they likely to require adjustment as the network grows larger or faster?

-What I would like you to do for this problem is make an annotated list of examples of such constants that appear in this paper.
-For each example, I would ask you to identify the section of the paper in which the parameter is discussed, specify the value being used and "briefly" explain the role it plays in the protocol/algorithm.
+What I would like you to do for this option is make an annotated list of examples of such constants that appear in this paper.
+For each example, I would ask you to:

+- identify the section of the paper in which the parameter is discussed, - specify the value being used, and - "briefly" explain the role the parameter plays in the protocol/algorithm.

 For most of the examples you can find, that is all I ask.
-For two of the examples (any two you like), however, I would like you to explore the "is it likely to require adjustment as the network grows" question.
-In particular, I would like you to discuss what changes you would expect to be necessary in the values used as the network grows larger and faster.
-A possible answer would be that you do not believe any change would be required.
-In all cases, you should justify your prediction.
+For two of the examples (any two you like), however, I would like you to explore whether the parameter values chosen by the authors is likely to require adjustment as the network grows.
+In particular, I would like you to discuss what if any changes you would expect to be necessary in the values used as the network grows larger and faster.
+For both examples you choose, you should justify your prediction.
 It would be particularly nice if you could suggest a procedure for identifying good values to use either analytically or experimentally.